alex/what-happens-when/README.rst

 * Refresh and stop buttons for refreshing or stopping the loading of current documents
 * Home button that takes you to your home page
+* Search button to search what has been typed
+* Settings button to take you to the settings of the browser
+* Clear button to clear all that has been typed

 **Browser High-Level Structure**